calbert-hall/lampsplus_delete_test/README.md

-# Showcases Delete Tests Error
+# ----Showcases Delete Tests Error----
 1. Ran in eyes-selenium 2.56.
 Tests with GetALlTestResults were deleted, but not those from the eyes.close.
 2. Ran in latest (eyes-selenium 3.7) and neither expected delete test results worked.

 ** Below is the tutorial Readme **

 # Pre-requisites:

 1. Visual Studio installed on your machine.
 Workload ".NET desktop development" should be installed in Visual Studio too (if no - add it with Visual Studio Installer)